dimagi/commcare-cloud/docs/howto/redis_cluster.md

 Below process can be used to migrate redis cluster from one set of nodes to another set of nodes if they are all on the same VLAN.

-The migration strategy involves adding new nodes to the existing cluster, moving redis slots (aka  shard data) from old to new nodes and then removing the old nodes from the cluster.
-All steps except removing the main redis node that's the interface for the application (`localsettings.REDIS_HOST`) can be executed without downtime.
+The migration strategy involves adding new nodes to the existing cluster, pointing application to one of the new nodes, moving redis slots (aka  shard data) from old to new nodes and then removing the old nodes from the cluster.

 Please read the whole section thouroughly before doing the migration.

 - Setup the new redis nodes.
 This step can be done at any time before migration.
   `cchq icds deploy-stack --limit=new-redis-hosts --tags=redis --branch=<new-redis-hosts>`

 - Add all new nodes to the old cluster one by one.
   ```